codenameberyl/dnnls/README.md

 No VLM | Qwen2.5-VL 7B
 Small-scale training | Large-scale fine-tuning

-This project is **conceptual and educational**, not state-of-the-art.
+This is intentional for feasibility on free Colab and for interpretability.

 ---